Antenatal Testing Center at Monmouth Medical Center provides expectant mothers with the latest

 - Notepad and pencil

 - A comfortable, loose-fitting outfit to wear home

-- Toiletries, including soap, toothbrush and tooth paste, deodorant and hair care items
+- Toiletries, including soap, toothbrush and tooth paste, deodorant and hair

 - Receiving blanket

 - Homecoming infant outfit, including undershirt

 - Bunting, sweater or other type of outerwear, depending on the weather